 There you have it.
 If you have any memories, photos, or ads of these or other surrounding businesses, please leave a comment.
 Thanks.

-Hey Joe- Found your site when I was looking for some old Beloit info for a “This is your life” for my mother’s 80th BD.
+March 12th, 2007 at 12:59 pm Hey Joe- Found your site when I was looking for some old Beloit info for a “This is your life” for my mother’s 80th BD.
 What fun this info is.
 Don’t know if you remember me-I was one of Patty’s friends-with Cyndi and Mary… very long ago.
 Thanks for your hard work on documenting this info.
 Kathy

-You forgot to mention the Taylor Freezer Corp. which was located just south of the original Pop House between 4th and 5th streets.
+March 28th, 2007 at 1:17 pm You forgot to mention the Taylor Freezer Corp. which was located just south of the original Pop House between 4th and 5th streets.
 It was destroyed by a fire in the late 1940s.
 I believe that after the fire they moved to Rockton.

-I remember working at the Kroger store in the fall of 1967 for $2.00 per hour and that was a 100% raise for me because, I had just left McDonalds on Madison Rd. working for Miles Capstick who managed it.
+July 23rd, 2007 at 9:05 am I remember working at the Kroger store in the fall of 1967 for $2.00 per hour and that was a 100% raise for me because, I had just left McDonalds on Madison Rd. working for Miles Capstick who managed it.
 I was rich!

-Hi Joe, Both Parker Kindergarten and the Elementary School were located across the tracks at the top of the hill west of the Pop House.
+November 13th, 2007 at 9:40 am Hi Joe, Both Parker Kindergarten and the Elementary School were located across the tracks at the top of the hill west of the Pop House.
 South of the Pop House on 5th st. was Kroger Parking lot and just south of the parking lot were 3 or 4 houses.
 I remember that because one of my Parker Grade School Classmates lived in one of them.
 You are doing a great job. thanks